 Mary plans to move away from the town and live near their youngest child, who has just had a baby boy and who has asked Mary to help look after him.
 Adrian plans to move into a flat in the town, near his shop.
 Each believes they will need not more than £110,000 to buy somewhere new to live.

 (In this example, Mary is in receipt of her state pension.
 If she had been born after 6 April 1953 she would not have reached state pension age yet.
 You can find information about state pension age at Check your state pension age)

 Mary and Adrian have been married for a long time.
 The family home will need to be sold because it is their main asset and they will each need the money to buy a new home.
 Mary wants to be near her daughter and Adrian near the shop.
 After paying off the mortgage and paying the sale costs, there will be £228,200.
 This can be shared equally.
-Add the ISA they each have and each will have £121,000.
+Add the ISA they each have and both will have £121,000.
 This will meet their housing need.

 Mary is a pensioner.
 She is active but has promised to look after their grandson.
-Her only income is her state pension of £490 per month.
+Her only income is her state pension of £490, paid 4 weekly.
 She will need maintenance from Adrian.
 Adrian has another four years to work before he reaches 65 and retires.
 His income after tax and National Insurance is £2,992 per month.
 If he pays Mary £1,250 per month, this will give her a total income of £1,740 per month.
 Adrian will be left with £1,742 per month.
 The maintenance should continue until he retires.
 But what happens then?
 Adrian’s pension scheme will need to be shared now.
 It is as much of an asset as the family home.
 A pension sharing order can be made.
 If the pension is shared equally now, the maintenance he will pay to Mary can stop when Adrian retires at 65.
 There will be a clean break at that point.